Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 Error from server (Forbidden): pods is forbidden: User "system:serviceaccount:lab4:default" cannot list resource "pods" in API group "" in the namespace "lab4"
 ```

-It appears that we don't have the right to list pods, this is because by default service accounts do not have permissions.
-We can give service account permission by using `Role` or `ClusterRole` resources to define the permissions and then use `RoleBinding` or `ClusterRoleBinding` resources assign permissions to the service account.
+It appears that we don't have the right to list pods, this is because by default service accounts do not have sufficient permissions.
+We can give a service account permissions by using `Role` or `ClusterRole` resources to define the permissions and then use `RoleBinding` or `ClusterRoleBinding` resources to assign permissions to the service account.

 Run the following commands to inspect the already existing `ClusterRoles`.